How These Myths About Special Diet Meal Planning are Making Life Harder for Busy Food Allergy Moms (Don’t Believe Them)

 Many food allergy mamas look at their food requirements for the day or week separately from what they need on a WHOLE.
 They believe that thinking about “whats for dinner” today or this week is their main concern (and I do this too!) when in reality, it’s only a small part of the plan.
 By looking at the “what’s for dinner” question as a unified component of a whole system, we learn to save time and effort for many food allergy struggles, from the daily worry of what to feed our kiddos to preparing for social events and even travel too.

-A food allergy meal plan that really works is made up of 5 key stages: Learn, View, Prepare, Map and Create.
-Each stage is important and combines with the other stages to create an easier, less stressful cooking experience.
+A food allergy meal plan that really works is made up of 5 key stages: plan, group, batch cook, and implement.
+Each stage is important and combines with the other stages to create an easier, less stressful overall cooking experience.

 In short, a good food allergy meal plan is so much more than planning day by day OR week by week.
 It’s many moving parts put together in the right way so it’s efficient and time-saving.